Arts and Humanities Research Council Doctoral Training Partnership (AHRC)

 • Consumer Culture Theory

-• French Studies: Late 19th and 20th century history and culture, particularly the Second World War, French colonialism and legacies, contemporary Francophone literature and women’s writing, literary translation.
+• French Studies: Late 19th and 20th century history and culture, particularly the Second World War; French colonialism and legacies; contemporary Francophone literature; women’s writing; critical Medical Humanities; literary translation.

-• Translation and Interpreting: (re)translation, personal and cultural memory, translation history, vocabulary acquisition, translator & interpreter training
+• Translation and Interpreting: (re)translation; personal and cultural memory; history of translators and interpreters; vocabulary acquisition; translator & interpreter training; multimodal translation; museum translation; translation and trauma.

 Modern Languages Supervisors and Areas of Expertise